 Archaeological Sites and Monuments

-The North Pennines is rich in archaeological remains from the Neolithic period onwards, many of which are recorded in the Durham Sites and Monuments Record (SMR).
-Scheduled Ancient Monuments range from bronze age ritual landscapes and cairn fields, medieval sheilings, iron workings and fortified dwellings, to industrial remains from the lead industry.
+The area contains archaeological remains from the Neolithic period onwards, many of which are recorded in the Durham Sites and Monuments Record (SMR).
+Features from most periods are concentrated along the coast and the escarpment.
+Scheduled Ancient Monuments include a large number of deserted medieval settlements.

 - View Archaeological Sites and Monuments Map